stuffedwombat/stuffedwombat.github.io/post_producer.md

 I've also heard from multiple people that they miss these weekly blogposts, so I'll try to bring them back.
 The last month just wasn't filled with thoughts the world needs to hear.

 Lacking a specific project, I'll just write about [whatever](https://twitter.com/wombatstuff/status/1602592154873888773).
 It's gonna be fun.

+Oh, also:
+If you haven't already, please consider buying [PRODUCER 2021](https://store.steampowered.com/app/1667320/PRODUCER_2021/?beta=1) and telling me what you think about it.
+I'm still waiting for the first negative review.

 Cheers,